-According to the Centers for Disease Control and Prevention, more than 900,000 flu-related hospitalizations and 80,000 flu-related deaths occurred in the US
+According to the Centers for Disease Control and Prevention, more than 35 million Americans became sick with the flu, 490,600 were hospitalized and 34,200 flu-related deaths were reported

 Complications of the flu include bacterial pneumonia, ear infections, sinus infections, dehydration, sepsis and worsening of chronic medical conditions such as congestive heart failure, diabetes and asthma.